HxCKDMS/MinecraftRx/README.md

 * Complanine: lingering poison potion - made from fire coral
 * Cornflower Extract: Strength for 15 seconds and nausea for ~22 seconds - made from cornflower
 * Peony Extract: Instant health I followed by 20 seconds of slowness - made from peony
+* Caffeine: Speed and Haste for 15 seconds - made from sweet berries

 Future plans:
 * Add ability for mod to be translated